Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth could make employees less competitive within an organization and the larger job market.
+Insufficient personal growth makes employees ineffective within an organization as well as on the job market.

 How Do You Stay Competitive?

-- Transferable Skills Set Development: Investing time in developing the skills required by other connected fields.
+- Transferable Skills Set Development: investing time into developing skills needed by other fields.

 Negativity

-- Focus on sustainability: Consider how your work contributes to sustainability.
+- Concentrate on sustainability: Consider how your you can contribute to sustainability through your work.

 Overcommitting Workload

-Reduce stress by:
+Reduce Stress by:

 - Practicing Time Management Techniques